 2.3 In some countries the Products may be provided to you by Skype’s local partner.
 If so, that local partner may ask you to accept its own terms of service (“local terms”).
 If there is any inconsistency between those local terms and these Terms, then the local terms shall govern to the extent of that inconsistency.

 3.1 Skype may make changes to these Terms from time to time.
 Skype will publish the changes at www.skype.com/go/tou.
 Changes to the fair usage policies and/or Additional Terms will be posted on the applicable Skype Website.
 The changes will be effective when published.
 Please review the Terms on a regular basis.
 You understand and agree that your express acceptance of the Terms or your use of the Software, Products and/or Skype Websites after the date of publication shall constitute your agreement to the updated Terms.
 If you do not agree with the amended Terms, you may terminate your relationship with Skype in accordance with paragraph 11 below.

 4.1 Licence.
-Subject to your compliance with these Terms, you are granted a limited, non-exclusive, non-sublicensable, non-assignable, free of charge license to download and install the Software on a personal computer, mobile phone or other device; and personally use the Software through your individual Skype or Qik user account (as applicable) (“User Account”).
+Subject to your compliance with these Terms, you are granted a limited, non-exclusive, non-sublicensable, non-assignable, free of charge license to download and install the Software on a personal computer, mobile phone or other device; and personally use the Software through your individual Skype user account, acting as an individual and not as a business entity (“User Account”).
 For the avoidance of doubt, (a) IT administrators working on behalf of a company may download and install the Skype Software onto personal computers or other devices used by personnel of such company; and (b) you are permitted to use the Software at a university or other educational institution, or at work.
 Skype reserves all rights not expressly granted to you under these Terms.